Homeschool Curriculum Deals

 How to Get the Most Out of Your Homeschool Budget

 The key word here is budget.
 Do you have a homeschool budget?

 It’s hard to stick to a budget or to get the most out of it when you don’t have one.
-First, you need to set aside a little bit of money each month, second you need to decide how to spend it.
+First, you need to set aside a little bit of money each month, even it it’s just $5, then you need to decide how to spend it.
 That’s all a budget is.

 Next, you need to decide how to spend the money you’ve set aside.
 Which do you need more: textbooks, supplies, technology or something else entirely?
 Those first few years I spent every penny on textbooks and curriculum, but I tried to purchase things I could hand down from child to child so I wouldn’t have to buy those same things every year.

 After a couple of years, I didn’t need much by way of textbooks or curriculum and was able to divert our meager homeschooling budget toward music lessons, extracurricular classes and experiences.
 As kids get older, they require more opportunities outside the home, which can be costly.
 Be sure to plan ahead for those, or else find local co-op’s or opportunities where you can exchange your time and expertise for the classes.

 When it comes to textbooks and curriculum, I always search for used first.
 Local thrift stores, used book stores and library sales are great places to start your search for the very best deals.
 Next, check online used curriculum resources such as Amazon, thriftbooks and AbeBooks.

 If you can’t find the curriculum you need used, the next step is to find the best deal on new curriculum.
 That’s where discounted group buys comes in.
 Think of these groups as Costco or Sam’s Club, but for homeschool curriculum.
 A whole bunch of homeschoolers band together to purchase in bulk in order to receive a significant discount.